uday8devops/Azure-zero-to-hero/Day-11/02-virtual-machine/MyPractice/ARM-Templates/uday-deploy-vm.md

 Switch to the folder where you have the `01-create-vm.json` file available.

+Here you need to provide any adminusernmae && copy and paste the above generated publickey(.pub)

 ```
 az deployment group create --resource-group vscode --template-file 01-create-vm.json
 ```

-### Create Virtual Machine by providing publickKey as a parameter
+### Create Virtual Machine by providing publicKey as a parameter(without copy and paste public-key)

 Switch to the folder where you have the `create-vm.json` file available.